Ultimate Mortal Kombat 3: Xbox Live Arcade

 The Xbox Live Arcade version has very few differences from the arcade original.
 There are some minor glitches in the network play on Xbox Live and there is no option to save the Kombat Kode unlocked characters.
 Online leaderboards were created to keep track of all time network stats and friends, the screen size was adjustable for anything between 4:3 and 16:9 televisions, and unlockable Achievements were also included.
-The game was accidentally released by Warner Bros.
-Interactive on the digital download service on the Friday evening of October 20, 2006, but was quickly pulled about 20 minutes later.
+The game was accidentally released by Midway on the digital download service on the Friday evening of October 20, 2006, but was quickly pulled about 20 minutes later.
 According to Xbox Live director of programming, Major Nelson, an emergency meeting was called to discuss what to do about the game's release, knowing some keen users had already purchased the game.
 The decision was made to go on and release the game on the next morning, four days before its scheduled release date.
 As of 2010, it remained as the only post-launch XBLA game to be released on any day other than Wednesday.
 As of June 2010, the game cannot be downloaded as it was removed from XBLA due to "publisher evolving rights and permissions".
 Those who have purchased the game before this date can re-download and play online.

 Nintendo DS

 On June 27, 2007, MK co-creator Ed Boon officially confirmed a Nintendo DS port entitled Ultimate Mortal Kombat.
-The game, developed by Other Ocean Interactive and published by Midway games on November 12, 2007, in North America and on December 7, 2007, in Europe, is an arcade-perfect port of UMK3, and includes Wi-Fi play and brings back the "Puzzle Kombat" minigame from Mortal Kombat: Deception.
+The game, developed by Other Ocean Interactive and published by Midway Games on November 12, 2007, in North America and on December 7, 2007, in Europe, is an arcade-perfect port of UMK3, and includes Wi-Fi play and brings back the "Puzzle Kombat" minigame from Mortal Kombat: Deception.
 Additionally, when unlocking Ermac, Mileena and Classic Sub-Zero with Kombat Kodes on the VS screen, they will remain unlocked, thanks to the inclusion of player profiles.